 If you’re canceling your current policy in order to switch to another company, be sure to activate your new policy before canceling the old one.
 This prevents a lapse in coverage, which would lead to higher premiums in the future.

-AAA Auto Insurance is cheap because the company offers a wide variety of discounts that almost anyone can get, including autopay and paperless discounts.
-AAA Auto Insurance ranked 14th overall in WalletHub's cheap car insurance study of more than 40 major insurers.
-However, AAA only offers coverage to AAA members, partly because it offers discounts for safety inspections and certain safety features, paying in full upfront, and more.
-Plus, AAA Auto Insurance rewards customer loyalty with discounts for insuring more than one car or bundling multiple policies, such as home and auto.… read full answer
+AAA is so cheap because the company offers a wide variety of discounts that almost anyone can get.
+A minimum coverage policy from AAA costs an average of $66 per month, and AAA premiums can be made even cheaper by taking advantage of discounts such as paid-in-full discount and safety inspection discount.
+Plus, AAA rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer

 The best way to make the negotiation process move smoothly is to document your property damage and medical expenses as much as possible.
 The more evidence you have, the better your chances are of having your claim settled.
 Generally, bodily injury claims are more complicated to settle than property damage claims.